farrelleoin93/12-acres-beer/README.md

 ### Code
 - The code for the star rating was modified from [Moose Juice](https://github.com/Edb83/moose-juice)
 - Some code ideas and inspiration for the Find our beers Google maps section were found at [Experience Cornwall](https://github.com/Gregory4321/milestone-project-2) an [Discover Kefalonia](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia)
+- A lot of the code for this site was taken and adapted from the Boutique Ado walkthrough project.

 ### Content